yostinso/BundlerPhotosynthClone/README.markdown

 This is a Photosynth clone written in Rails that uses open-source solutions:
+Bundler -- [this one](http://phototour.cs.washington.edu/bundler/ "Bundler:
-Bundler for model building, and XB-PointStream for display.
+Structure from Motion (SfM) for Unordered Image Collections"), not the [Ruby one](http://gembundler.com/ "Bundler: The best way to manage Ruby applications") -- for model building, and XB-PointStream for display.
 It also implements serial uploads using pure Javascript; no Flash.

 Code that is not part of Bundler or XB-PointStream is licensed Creative Commons BY-NC-SA.